Markpm-code/visit-philippines/README.md

 ![screenshot of am I responsive](assets/images/responsive%20to%20smaller%20devices.png)

 *Navigation Bar
-*.The navigation bar is full responsive featured in all four pages, it includes links to the logo which is the homepage, homepage, Gallery, Tourist Attractions and Sign Up page.
+-The navigation bar is full responsive featured in all four pages, it includes links to the logo which is the homepage, homepage, Gallery, Tourist Attractions and Sign Up page.